lizardsystem/lizard-fewsjdbc/README.rst

 Using the djangoapp in a site
 -----------------------------

 - Add lizard_fewsjdbc to your buildout.cfg.
-Make sure that (sysegg, matplotlib).
+You may need lizard-fewsjdbc's sysegg requirements -
+  PIL, matplotlib, pyproj and psycopg2 installed on your system.

 - Add lizard_fewsjdbc and lizard_map to the INSTALLED_APPS in your
   settings.